hashicorp/homebrew-tap/README.md

-While you may search across taps, it is necessary to always use fully qualified name (incl. the `hashicorp/tap/` prefix) when refering to formulae in external tap such as this one outside of search.
+While you may search across taps, it is necessary to always use fully qualified name (incl. the `hashicorp/tap/` prefix) when refering to formulae in external taps such as this one outside of search.

 ## What packages are available?